payara/Payara-Community-Documentation/documentation/extended-documentation/app-deployment/descriptor-elements.md

 In a WAR file, it is possible to set the property `bean-discovery-mode` equal to `none` to turn off implicit scanning of the archive for bean defining annotations, as defined by CDI 1.1.
 This has been made available as part of the CDI 1.1 specification; the default value of this setting is defined as `annotated` in the specification, so the archive is scanned for any bean-defining annotations.

-In the `glassfish-application.xml` deployment descriptor for an EAR file, it is now possible to set the property `enable-implicit-cdi` to `false` to achieve the same goal for all modules inside the EAR assembly.
+In the `glassfish-application.xml` deployment descriptor for an EAR file, the property `enable-implicit-cdi` can be set to `false` to achieve the same goal for all modules inside the EAR assembly.
 The default value is `true`, in line with the default value for WAR files.

 If implicit CDI scanning causes problems for an EAR assembly, the value `false` will disable implicit CDI scanning for all CDI modules inside the EAR assembly: